compwiz32/website/content/posts/SAML-OAuth-OIDC.md

 - Everything operates within a trust federation
 - Applications are primarily web-based (they can be cloud based or internal company apps)

-For corporate SSO scenarios, SAML has been and continues to be the first choice for SSO authentication.
+For corporate SSO scenarios, SAML has been and continues to be the first choice for identity and access management.
 It's mature, well-supported, and does exactly what it was designed to do.
 At my org we have built hundreds of SAML federations and continue to do so regularly.

 ### SAML Limitations